-Counseling services in Livingston and Steuben Counties, including Hornell, Alfred, Bath, Wayland, Geneseo, and Dansville.
+Counseling services near Livingston, Steuben, and Alleghany Counties, including Hornell, Alfred, Bath, Wayland, Geneseo, and Dansville.

 Most health insurances are accepted.
 Deductibles and co-pays vary by policy and may be specified on your insurance card as “specialist”.
 Check your benefits for mental health coverage.
 Flexible Benefits and Health Savings Account cards are accepted.